-We have audited STRATTEC SECURITY CORPORATION's (the "Company") internal control over financial reporting as of June 27, 2021, based on criteria established in Internal Control - Integrated Framework: (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of June 27, 2021, based on criteria established in Internal Control - Integrated Framework: (2013) issued by COSO.
+We have audited STRATTEC SECURITY CORPORATION's (the "Company") internal control over financial reporting as of July 3, 2022, based on criteria established in Internal Control - Integrated Framework: (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of July 3, 2022, based on criteria established in Internal Control - Integrated Framework: (2013) issued by COSO.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the consolidated balance sheet of the Company as of June 27, 2021, the related consolidated statements of income (loss) and comprehensive income (loss), shareholders' equity, and cash flows for the year ended June 27, 2021, and the related notes (collectively referred to as the "financial statements") and our report dated September 2, 2021 expressed an unqualified opinion.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the consolidated balance sheets of the Company as of July 3, 2022 and June 27, 2021, the related consolidated statements of income and comprehensive income, shareholders' equity, and cash flows for each of the years in the two-year period ended July 3, 2022, and the related notes (collectively referred to as the "financial statements") and our report dated September 8, 2022 expressed an unqualified opinion.